4261.1 AR - Personal Illness/Injury Leave

 5. Industrial accidents or illnesses when leave granted specifically for that purpose has been exhausted (Education Code 45192)

-7. Need of the employee to seek or obtain any relief or medical attention specified in Labor Code 230 (c) and 230.1(a) for the health, safety, or welfare of the employee, or his/her child, when the employee has been a victim of domestic violence, sexual assault, or stalking (Labor Code 233, 246.5)
+8. Need of the employee to seek or obtain any relief or medical attention specified in Labor Code 230 (c) and 230.1(a) for the health, safety, or welfare of the employee, or his/her child, when the employee has been a victim of domestic violence, sexual assault, or stalking (Labor Code 233, 246.5)

-For the purposes specified in items #6-7, an employee may use, in any calendar year, the amount of sick leave he/she would accrue during six months at his/her current rate of entitlement.
+For the purposes specified in items #7-8, an employee may use, in any calendar year, the amount of sick leave he/she would accrue during six months at his/her current rate of entitlement.
 (Labor Code 233)

 Additional Leave for Disabled Military Veterans

-The amount of leave shall be credited to the employee on the first day of employment and shall remain available for the following 12 months of employment.
+Leave for military-service connected disability shall be available for 12 months following the first date that the leave was credited.
 Leave not used during the 12-month period shall not be carried over and shall be forfeited.
 (Education Code 45191.5)

 An employee shall notify the Superintendent or the designated manager or supervisor of his/her need to be absent as soon as such need is known, so that substitute services may be secured as necessary.
 This notification shall include an estimate of the expected duration of absence.
 If the absence becomes longer than estimated, the employee shall so notify the district.
 If the duration of absence becomes shorter than estimated, the employee shall notify the district by not later than 3 p.m. of the day preceding the day on which he/she intends to return to work.
+If the employee fails to notify the district and the failure results in a substitute being secured, the cost of the substitute shall be deducted from the employee's pay.

 Verification Requirements